AnyLog-co/documentation/policies.md

 assigned to the variable: `!blockchain_file`.
 Optionally, the local ledger can be hosted in a local database.
 If a master node is used, the master node is configured such that the ledger is stored on a local database.

-When new policies are added to the ledger, they need to update the global metadata layer (the global copy).
+New policies are added to the ledger, and when a new policy is added, it updates the global metadata layer (the global copy).
 As every node continuously synchronizes the local copy with the global copy, evey update will appear on the local copy of every member node.
 Synchronization is enabled with the `run blockchain sync` command.
 Details are available [here](background%20processes.md#blockchain-synchronizer).